skyl/corpora/.devcontainer/README.md

 # Corpora DevContainer

-This DevContainer setup provides a ready-to-use development environment with Docker Compose, Python 3.12, PostgreSQL, and zsh.
+This DevContainer setup provides a development environment with Docker Compose, Python 3.12, PostgreSQL, Rust, and zsh.

 ## Features
-- **Python 3.12** with dependencies installed from `requirements.txt`
+- **Python 3.12** with dependencies from `requirements.txt`
-- **PostgreSQL** service with environment variables for connection configuration
+- **PostgreSQL** service with configurable environment variables
+- **Rust/Cargo** integrated for additional development
 - **VS Code Customizations** for Python linting, formatting, and Docker integration

 ## Prerequisites